The algebraic boundary of the sonc cone: Preliminaries on Circuits

-\begin{remark} On the one hand, it is straightforward to generalize Proposition~\ref{pro:DimensionOneSimplePolyhedralCone} to the case of support sets $A$ such that all elements $\al \in A$ belong to some edge of the Newton polytope $\cN(A)$.
-On the other hand, the Reznick cone $\cR_A$ of the support set from Example~\ref{ex:Jens} has four edge generators, and the corresponding simplicial circuits are depicted in Figure~\ref{fig:Circuits}.
-In particular, $\cR_A$ is not simple in this example. \end{remark}
+The Reznick cone is in general not simple.
+For example, the support set $A$ from Example~\ref{ex:Jens} is three-dimensional, but the Reznick cone $\cR_A$ has four edge generators; the corresponding simplicial circuits are depicted in Figure~\ref{fig:Circuits}.